AdemarAzevedo/FE2D_MATLAB/README.md

 # FE2D_MATLAB
 Example of code developed in MATLAB for stress calculation in 2D elements.
 The code was developed in an academic context, and there is no guarantee that it will work.
+If you use this code, please give credit to Ademar de Azevedo Cardoso.